Clare Free is considered by many to be the finest female blues guitarist/vocalists in the UK today.

 Multi award nominated in The British Blues Awards, The People's Music Awards and winner of the WRC 'Best Acoustic Performance' Clare is a passionate songwriter.

-Clare is one of the freshest, fastest rising stars on the UK Blues circuit - but success didn’t come overnight.
-Clare served her time with bands including Misdemeanor (With Matt Schofield, Maurice McElroy and Constance Redgrave of Spikedriver fame) she guested with Larry Garner and joined Dana Gillespie on two trips, one to India and the other to be the opening act at the Mustique Blues Festival every night for three weeks.
-Later Clare joined 99lbs.
+Clare served her time with bands including Misdemeanor (With Matt Schofield, Gini Hobson, Maurice McElroy and Constance Redgrave of Spikedriver fame) she guested with Larry Garner and joined Dana Gillespie on two trips, one to India and the other to be the opening act at the Mustique Blues Festival every night for three weeks.
+Later Clare joined the band 99lbs.

-Clare has had tracks played on BBC Radio 2, BBC Three Counties, BBC Oxford, BBC Radio Cambridgeshire, BBC Radio Norfolk and a host of online radio stations all over the world with her tracks being played on a daily basis.
-She has been featured in Guitar and Bass Magazine, PlayMusic Magazine, Gear Magazine, Blues in Britain, Blues Matters and, over in the USA Blue Monday Monthly, Blues News Norway, and Guitar International Magazine.
-On top of this she's been done countless live radio appearances.
+Clare has had her music played on BBC Radio 2, BBC Three Counties, BBC Oxford, BBC Radio Cambridgeshire, BBC Radio Norfolk and a host of online radio stations all over the world play her tracks regularly.
+She has been featured in Guitar and Bass Magazine, PlayMusic Magazine, Gear Magazine, Blues in Britain, Blues Matters, Classic Rock Blues, Blue Monday Monthly (USA), Blues News Norway, Guitar International Magazine and more.
+On top of this she's made countless live radio appearances.